pashakhomchenko/TwitterAdBlocker/README.md

 ## How does it work?

-This extenstion blocks the annoying parts of Twitter UI by utilizing content scripts
+This extenstion blocks the annoying parts of Twitter UI by utilizing [content scripts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).
+Essentially, we inject a JS script into Twitter webpage that finds unwanted elements and then deletes or hides them.